crazyfacka/seedboxsync/README.md

 * Go >= 1.14
 * SSH agent running on both machines, with support for public/private key authentication
 * A folder to where the downloads are copied once complete - the tool can't work against a directory in which the downloads are progressing
+* A MySQL/MariaDB installation in case you want to define a `db` block in the configuration file (tested with MariaDB 10.4), otherwise fallsback to the local SQLite3 file

 ## Build & configure